roadiz/roadiz/docs/themes/create_theme.rst

         );
     }

-As *Symfony* controllers do, every Renzo controllers actions have to return a valid ``Response`` object.
+As *Symfony* controllers do, every Roadiz controllers actions have to return a valid ``Response`` object.